am225723/couplestherapy/EDGE_FUNCTIONS_DEPLOYMENT.md

-# Deploying ALEIC Edge Functions to Supabase
+m# Deploying ALEIC Edge Functions to Supabase

 This guide explains how to deploy all 8 Edge Functions to your Supabase project.